Lenteguppie/LoRa-display/Diagrams/sequence_diagram.md

 # Sequence
 This is the general sequence of the NFC touch & go project.
-The Neon sensor data retrieval will happen asynchronously.
+The vibration sensor data retrieval will happen asynchronously.
 ```mermaid
 sequenceDiagram
     actor user as User